mjgomsa/comp431/README.md

  <special> ::= "<" | ">" | "(" | ")" | "[" | "]" | "\" | "."
  | "," | ";" | ":" | "@" | """
 ```
-## HW2
+## Part 2
-Extension of the program in Homework 1 to parse more SMTP commands.
+Extension of the program in Part 1 to parse more SMTP commands.
 Now includes “RCPT TO” and “DATA” commands.
 Additionally, the program processes the DATA command to receive and store the contents of a mail message in a file.
 Possible responses:
 ```
 500 Syntax error: command unrecognized
 501 Syntax error in parameters or arguments